google/generative-ai-docs/demos/palm/python/docs-agent/README.md

 **Figure 1**.
 Docs Agent uses a vector database to retrieve context for augmenting prompts.

-However, once you launch this chatbot using your own set of documents, you may soon realize that your existing documents alone are not sufficient for this chatbot to be effective in production.
-Besides continuing to enhance the quality of your documents, you may want to consider setting up a type of reinforcement learning process for improving the system and refining your dataset using real-world feedback from users.

 ## Main features

 The key features of the Docs Agent sample app are: